aaron-grau/curic/react/projects/pokedex/README.md

 object with a key `POKEMONS_RECEIVED` pointing to the string "POKEMONS_RECEIVED".

-In the same file, write a `fetchAllPokemons` function.
+In the `pokemon_actions.js` file, write a `fetchAllPokemons` function.
 This is the function that will call `ApiUtil.fetchAllPokemons`, passing in `receiveAllPokemons` as a callback.